Cinematic Arts Library

 Closed

-Collections in the Cinematic Arts Library Archives are now available for consultation by USC faculty, staff, and students.
-Researchers please be aware due to the impact of COVID-19 we are drastically understaffed, so allow six to eight weeks for most archival research requests to be filled
+Collections in the Cinematic Arts Library Archives are available for consultation.
+Please allow six to eight weeks for archival research requests to be filled.

 Stephen L. Hanson, Head (213) 740-7273